Double Cascade Model of Financial Crises: Conclusions

 \section{Conclusions}

-Our double cascade model is a natural extension of the previous systemic risk research that studies deliberately simplified models which build in either default or stress cascades, but not both.
+Our double cascade model is a natural extension of a strand of systemic risk research that studies elementary models that build in either default or stress cascades, but not both.
 Only by combining the default and stress mechanisms into a single model can one measure such features as the intuitively obvious effect of banks using the stress response to reduce their risk of default.

 Developing a feasible and reliable computation framework for a model as complex as ours poses challenges that have been met in the experiments described in Section 5.
 We have demonstrated how computations can be done by two complementary approaches: the Monte Carlo (MC) method and the locally tree-like independence (LTI) analytic method.
 Having these two approaches, each with its pros and cons, allows cross validation, increasing confidence in the results one obtains.
 MC simulation, with its natural flexibility, remains the workhorse computational framework for general systemic network risk.
 However, where it applies, the LTI method, given its relation to similar methods in other areas of network science, adds the possibility to understand the flow of the cascade in a different and sometimes better way than one can with MC simulations alone.
 For example, using LTI one can determine sensitivities to changing parameters through explicit differentiation.
 In some situations, for example in simulating general assortative $(P,Q)$ configuration models, the MC method is infeasible or leads to unacceptably long run times, whereas the LTI method can be computed without difficulty.
-Ultimately what is important is that both methods have complementary strengths and weaknesses, and when used in combination we can arrive at robust and reliable conclusions about a wide range of network effects.
+Ultimately what is important is that both methods have complementary strengths and weaknesses, and when used in combination lead to robust and reliable conclusions about a wide range of network effects.